argonne-lcf/CompPerfWorkshop/03_containers/README.md

 At ALCF, users must run [Singularity](https://sylabs.io/guides/3.8/user-guide/index.html) containers.
 Singularity is a container technology built for supercomputers with securtiy in mind.
 Typically we recommend users build [Docker](https://docs.docker.com/) containers first, which can then be easily converted to Singularity containers.
 Below you'll find links to instructions for each of our systems.

-We will not repeat the detailed instructions for building docker containers, but do provide system specific examples of what a `DockerFile` should look like.
+We will not repeat the detailed instructions for building docker containers, but do provide system specific examples of what a `Dockerfile` should look like.
 * General Docker documentation can be found here: https://docs.docker.com/
-* Specifics on building docker container recipes using `DockerFile` can be found here: https://docs.docker.com/engine/reference/builder/
+* Specifics on building docker container recipes using `Dockerfile` can be found here: https://docs.docker.com/engine/reference/builder/

 The trickiest parts of building containers for ALCF systems is ensuring proper MPI support and GPU driver compatibility.